About my practice

 I enjoy making theatre with groups who have something to say, want to challenge the status quo, and need that crucial platform to have their voice amplified.

-My practice is very participant centred, using theatre-making and performance focused techniques to aid individual self-development whilst nurturing authentic, trusted group dynamics where participants can take creative risks, make exciting work, fail safely, and learn again.
+My practice is very participant centred, using theatre-making and performance focused techniques to aid individual self-development whilst nurturing authentic, trusted group dynamics where participants can take creative risks, make exciting work, fail safely, and learn.

-I think a high quality product as part of a project is extremely important, but of equal importance is a high quality, responsive process, that allows participants ownership of the experience.
+I think a high quality product as part of a project is extremely important, but of equal (if not more!) importance is a high quality, responsive, and meaningful process, that allows participants true ownership of the experience.
 For me this is where the real transformational magic happens.

 Engaging in arts is therapeutic in nature, which is why I have decided to evolve my work into the realms of Dramatherapy.
 I want to continue to offer authentic creative opportunities, in safe, well-considered, and professional spaces.